 - CPGRAMS Home Page: https://pgportal.gov.in/

-This is the single online platform managed by the Department of Administrative Reforms and Public Grievances (DARPG) where citizens can lodge grievances against Ministries, Departments, and State Governments of India.
+The Department of Administrative Reforms and Public Grievances (DARPG) manages this online platform.
+Here, citizens can lodge grievances against Ministries, Departments, and State Governments of India.

 You can use the following specific links on the portal for related actions: